British firms (organised crime): Liverpudlian mafia

+Organised crime and drug trafficking in the city is now largely controlled by a secretive cartel known as the Huyton Firm, also known as the Cantril Farm Cartel, formed in the 1990s and run by two brothers from the Huyton area of Liverpool.
+The gang has flooded the UK with cocaine and has been responsible for serious violence across Liverpool.
+They are internationally active and present in the same circles as Europe's significant criminal factions from Ireland, Russia and North Africa.
+The National Crime Agency, Britain's version of the FBI, have been trying to convict them for over 20 years.
+A senior Merseyside Police detective said that the brothers operated on a different level to mainstream Merseyside criminals.
+In 2002 a young man named Christopher “Buster” Brady from Liverpool city centre went to work for the gang in southern Spain.
+Later that same year, his remains washed up on a gravel beach near Benalmadena.
+He had been tortured, suffocated and had his lower legs amputated.
+The man is rumoured to have fallen foul of enforcers who worked for the Cantril Farm cartel.

-The Liverpudlian mafia is an informal category of drug trafficking cartels based in the city of Liverpool.
-In contrast to London's crime families, they are less territorial and more internationally active.
+In contrast to London's crime families, Liverpool crime groups are less territorial and more internationally active.
 The trafficking of cocaine and heroin to the British mainland as well as to countries like Spain, Portugal and the Netherlands is the main source of income for Scouse crime groups.
 Weapon trafficking and contract killing are activities of choice as well.
 Liverpudlian crime groups have forged close links with Irish criminal syndicates, as well as the Real IRA.

 The Liverpool gangs tend to be more entrepreneurial instead of territorial, where different factions will often choose to work together in several criminal activities, but will also come into conflict with each other when it comes to more localised control over organised crime.
-While the Liverpool mafia used to refer to the White British crime families active in the city, it has grown to include the several powerful gangs active in the Liverpudlian Black community of Toxteth.
-When a strategic alliance was made between several white crime families and a number of Toxteth-based gangs dubbed the Black Caucus, a number of black gangs, including one headed by Curtis Warren, grew into power and moved up from street-level crime towards the organised criminal activities the white gangs were active in.
+While the Liverpool mafia used to refer to the White British crime families and cartels active in the city, it has grown to include the several powerful gangs active in the Liverpudlian Black community of Toxteth.
+When a strategic alliance was made between several white crime families and a number of Toxteth-based gangs dubbed the Black Caucus, a number of black gangs, including one headed by Curtis Warren, grew into power and moved up from street-level crime towards the organised criminal activities the white gangs were active in and dominated.

+Liverpudlian organised crime 'firms' operate on a national and international level.
+This mainly focuses around the drug trade but also other forms of criminality.
+Crime groups from Liverpool are well known for trafficking drugs in the Netherlands and it has also been suggested that distribution networks for illicit drugs within Ireland, the UK, and even allegedly some Mediterranean holiday resorts, are today controlled by various Liverpool gangs, in places such as Marbella and Ibiza.